-In addition to the CEHS policies and procedures available on CEHS SharePoint.
-In general, these policies and procedures will pertain to academic affairs (both undergraduate and graduate), Research Office policies and practices (pertinent to grants), faculty matters (i.e., graduate faculty status; promotion and tenure processes), and the work of the various faculty committees (e.g., Academic Affairs; RSPD; Faculty Executive Committee).
-As The White Board is a private site, please contact firstname.lastname@example.org for a link.
+The CEHS policies and procedures documents are available on CEHS SharePoint.
+In general, these policies and procedures will pertain to academic affairs (both undergraduate and graduate), Research Office policies and practices pertinent to grants, faculty matters, and the work of the various faculty committees.

 Academic and Student Affairs Committee